Clastify logo

 Restoring torque and simple harmonic motion

-Torque can act as a restoring effect too.
-If a twisted spring or torsion wire produces a torque proportional to angular displacement, directed back towards equilibrium, the object can undergo angular simple harmonic motion.
-It’s the rotational version of a mass on a spring: displacement becomes angular displacement, and force becomes torque.
+A torque can act as a restoring effect too.
+If a twisted spring or torsion wire produces a torque proportional to angular displacement and directed back towards equilibrium, the object can undergo angular simple harmonic motion.
+It’s the rotational version of a mass on a spring: displacement is replaced by angular displacement, and force is replaced by torque.

 You’ll meet this again when oscillations are treated formally.
 For now, keep the link clear: torque changes rotational motion in the same way that force changes translational motion.